-If you do not have children, you will get an initial payment of £2,500.
+If you were not pregnant when your partner died or have no dependent children, you get an initial payment of £2,500.
 This will be followed by monthly payments of £100 for up to 18 months.

 For more information, call the Bereavement Service helpline on 0800 731 0469 or use textphone 0800 731 0464.

 If you live in Northern Ireland, you can download a claim form from nidirect.gov.uk or call the Bereavement Service on 0800 085 2463.